quicwg/base-drafts/draft-ietf-quic-transport.md

 ## ACK Frame {#frame-ack}

 Receivers send ACK frames (type=0x0d) to inform senders which packets they have received and processed.
-A sent packet that has never been acknowledged is missing.
 The ACK frame contains any number of ACK blocks.
 ACK blocks are ranges of acknowledged packets.

 Unlike TCP SACKs, QUIC acknowledgements are irrevocable.
 Once a packet has been acknowledged, even if it does not appear in a future ACK frame,